 Super Bowl betting is big business.
 In fact there are few sporting events in the world that attract as much betting interest as the Super Bowl.
 In this guide we will show you how to bet on the Super Bowl, how to analyse the competing teams, give you our Super Bowl prediction, introduce you to the world of Super Bowl props and even tell you how to bet on Super Bowl commercials.

 How much money is bet on the Super Bowl?

-Last season was a record year Super Bowl betting in Nevada, with just over $132million bet on the game between the Denver Broncos and the Carolina Panthers.
+Last season was a record year Super Bowl betting in Nevada, with just over $158 million bet on the game between the New England Patriots and Philadelphia Eagles.
 Quite a sum on its own.

 However when you consider that some industry experts estimate that Nevada draws only 2-3% of all Super Bowl betting, then we can see just how popular betting on the great American event is.

 History Of Super Bowl Betting Lines

 Super Bowl betting began with Super Bowl 1 (of course) where the then NFL Green Bay Packers were 14 point favourites against the then AFL Kansas City Chiefs.
 As the Super Bowl increased in popularity so did betting on the Super Bowl.
 Nevertheless, the whole story around Super Bowl Betting remains a mystery with questions like "How do Super Bowl odds work?
 What's the super bowl spread?
 What is Super Bowl betting line?
 How do super bowl betting squares work?"
 We will try to answer all these.
 For starters, please click the tab below to see a detailed history of Super Bowl odds.

 History Of Super Bowl Odds